Acupuncture at Kurrajong Natural Medicine Centre

 A major concept of Traditional Chinese Medicine and thus Acupuncture is the idea that bio-electricity (the body’s own electrical energy), referred to in Chinese medicine as ‘Qi’, circulates throughout the body via a system of pathways known as acupuncture channels.
 These channels are in many cases associated with the potential spaces between the body’s tissues, such as fascia, muscles tissues, and organs.

-In TCM philosophy, disease is believed to be caused by an imbalance or disharmony in the normal flow of Qi through these channels.
+In TCM philosophy, disease is believed to be caused by an imbalance or disharmony in the normal flow of Qi (the body’s bio-electricity) through these channels.
 Acupuncturists will choose appropriate acupuncture points in an attempt to rebalance and reestablish the normal flow of Qi.

 Acceptance of Acupuncture in Australia